richardhj/contao-theme-framework/README.md

 - Disables all redundant fields from the tl_theme and tl_layout palettes - you define all settings via the manifest file (except for the module includes).
 - Registers a themes' public folder as Asset package, supports file versioning via a `manifest.json`!
 - Out-of-the-box support for Symfony Encore and its `entrypoints.json`!

+This extension is stable and supported from Contao >=4.13 and will be integrated into the Contao Core at some time, see https://github.com/contao/contao/issues/2781.

 ## Installation